-The European Journal of Pain (EJP) is the official journal of the European Federation of International Association for the Study of Pain Chapters (EFIC).
+The European Journal of Pain (EJP) is the official journal of the European Pain Federation (EFIC).
 It is a multi-disciplinary, international journal that aims to be a global forum on all aspects of pain research and pain management.
 The journal publishes clinical and basic science research papers relevant to all aspects of pain and its management, including specialties such as anaesthesia, dentistry, neurology and neurosurgery, orthopaedics, palliative care, pharmacology, physiology, psychiatry, psychology and rehabilitation; socio-economic aspects of pain are also covered.

 The journal publishes original clinical and basic science articles; reviews on pertinent topics not recently covered by other international journals.
 Full length articles and short communications will be accepted in the following fields: clinical studies and controlled observations, epidemiological studies, experimental studies on patients, healthy volunteers, animals and tissue preparations.
 Clinical case studies may be accepted if they are of particular scientific value.
 Letters to the Editor and Commentaries related to the content of the journal will also be published.
 The 2012 impact factor of the EJP is 3.067.

 Journal content and further information – including author guidelines and submission details - can be found here.

 Subscription to the EJP

 There are several options to subscribe to the European Journal of Pain:

 - EJP online version: Subscribe to the EJP online version (free of charge) via the registration form